cloudposse/atmos/website/docs/cli/commands/terraform/terraform-shell.md

 atmos terraform shell <component> -s <stack>
 ```

-The command configures an environment for an Atmos component in a stack and starts a new shell allowing executing all native terraform commands
+The command configures the environment for an Atmos component in a stack and starts a new shell suitable for executing all terraform commands natively without going through atmos.
 inside the shell without using atmos-specific arguments and flags.

 The command does the following: